datapartnership/datapartnership.github.io/content/updates/one-stop-shop-for-mobility-data-introducing-the-mobile-location-data-inventory.md

 To get access to this data, join the Development Data Partnership by submitting a new idea.

-To become a Data Partner or showcase the availability of your mobility data, join the Development Data Partnership by sharing
+To become a Data Partner or showcase the availability of your mobility data, [write to us](datapartnership@worldbank.org).

 _Authors:_